 Over the past 20 years, the monarch butterfly population in North America has plummeted.
 Their increasing scarcity in southern Canada is in large part due to the loss of the insect’s primary breeding habitat and food source, milkweed.

-Led by the Montreal Space for Life Insectarium, Mission Monarch is part of a broader International Monarch Monitoring Blitz that aims to crowdsource valuable information in order to help the butterflies.
+Led by the Montreal Space for Life Insectarium, Mission Monarch is part of a broader annual International Monarch Monitoring Blitz that aims to crowdsource valuable information in order to help the butterflies.
 André-Philippe Drapeau Picard, coordinator of Mission Monarch, spoke to Canadian Geographic about the threats facing monarchs and how Canadians can help.

 On threats to the monarch butterfly population